Dapp-Learning-DAO/Dapp-Learning/README-en.md

 - **Basic task**
 Basic tools to familiarize and integrate blockchain development (e.g. ERC standard, Oracle, GRAPH, IPFS)
 - **Project task**
-Case studies of the classics of mainstream DeFi, NFT, Dao and crypto that enlightens developers to deep dive into dapp development.
+Case studies of the mainstream DeFi, NFT, Dao and other crypto projects to enlighten developers to deep dive into dapp development.
 We will organzie study groups to discuss and study project together.

 ## Preparatory Work
 **Ramp up**
-- Developers new to dapp are strongly encoraged to learn the basics of Ethereum and Solidity before embarking on formal development.
+- Developers new to dapp development are strongly encoraged to learn the basics of Ethereum and Solidity before embarking on formal development.
 You can refer to [basic knowledge preparation](./docs/basic-knowledge.md) to ramp up.

 **Development tool**